valentinewawira-o/-Embedding-Machine-Learning-Models-in-GUIs/README.md

 Home Page: Provides an introduction to the app and its objectives.

-Login Page: Existing users can log in with their username and password, while new users can create an account by providing credentials.

 Data Page: Displays basic information about the dataset, including summary statistics of numerical variables and the first few rows of the dataset.
 It also conducts univariate and bivariate analysis and presents additional analysis using pandas styling.
 `Models`
 Support Vector Machine (SVM)
 Decision Tree Model
 Random Forest
-`Description`
-SVM: Supervised machine learning algorithm used for classification tasks.
-XGBoost: Implementation of gradient boosted decision trees designed for speed and performance.

 `Deployment`
 -Performed app deployment with Render; https://embedding-machine-learning-models-in.onrender.com